BlueStar03/destiny-saga/keala-story.md

 she gets up, her figure towering over mine
 -"is that not why you are here? about your friend?"
 -"I..
-I" i steel myself "I paid you" i look at her. "to keep her SAFE" -"the tell me little puff, who should have taken her spot?" who would have taken her spot?
+I" i steel myself "I paid you" i look at her. "to keep her SAFE" -"then tell me little puff, who should have taken her spot?" who would have taken her spot?
 -"you did pay me to keep her safe. you paid me to put someone else in danger" -"no.. i ..
 Brani"